Pela647/book-theme/README.md

 - add project to koala

-- uncheck outcompile for unecessary files and set output files for those folders/files which need compiling
+- uncheck autocompile for unecessary files and set output path for those folders/files which need compiling